ylesia-wu/major-outage-prediction/README.md

 ## Fairness Analysis

 ### Accuracy Analysis
 For our fairness assessment, we have categorized the test dataset into two groups: power outages happening in spring or fall and those happening in summer or winter.
-Our primary evaluation metric is accuracy.
+Our primary evaluation metric is accuracy obtained from our fitted final model.
 ### Null Hypothesis
 We propose a null hypothesis asserting that our model's accuracy for determining whether an outage is major is the same between the two groups, with any observed differences attributable to random variability.
 ### Alternative hypothesis